-Usage Guidelines When you enter a command information request, put a space between the command name and ? .
 This command shows you all the commands and levels available from the root level.

-Examples clear config Clear selected configuration elements.
-Configure switch options and settings. debug Manages system debug options. help Help linktest Perform a link test to a specified MAC address. logout Exit this session.
-Any unsaved changes are lost. ping Send ICMP echo packets to a specified IP address. reset Reset options. save Save switch configurations. show Display switch options and settings. transfer Transfer a file to or from the switch.
+'''

+?

+clear

+Clear selected configuration elements.

+Configure switch options and settings.

+config

+debug

+Manages system debug options.

+help

+Help

+linktest

+Perform a link test to a specified MAC address.

+Exit this session.
+Any unsaved changes are lost.

+logout

+Send ICMP echo packets to a specified IP address.

+ping

+reset

+Reset options.

+save

+Save switch configurations.

+Display switch options and settings.

+show

+transfer

+Transfer a file to or from the switch.

+'''